 When I asked the other editors at Byrdie HQ for their favorite gentle foam cleanser, Caudalie's formula was the resounding favorite.
 The airy foam is soap-free, so it never strips your skin, all the while deeply purging dirt, impurities, makeup, and breakouts courtesy of its blend of grape-seed, sage, and chamomile extracts.
-Together, the ingredients promise antioxidant protection, antibacterial properties, and anti-inflammatory benefits to combat sensitivity and redness.
+The foam promises antioxidant protection, antibacterial properties, and anti-inflammatory benefits to combat sensitivity and redness.

 Recommended by our editorial director, Faith, the Zelens soap-free, oil-free foaming cleanser works to unclog your pores and gently exfoliate.
 Mild alpha hydroxy acids, fermented fruit enzymes, and botanical extracts help with cell renewal and turnover while keeping your skin supple and soft the whole way through.

-Korres's ultra-luxurious cleanser is made with Greek yogurt (an ingredient used for centuries in Greece for its smoothing and strengthening properties), which created a formula that is rich in proteins, minerals, and vitamins.
+Korres's ultra-luxurious cleanser is made with Greek yogurt (an ingredient claimed to be used for centuries in Greece for its smoothing and strengthening properties).
+They created a formula that is rich in proteins, minerals, and vitamins.
 That way, it's able to gently cleanse while nourishing your skin too, without irritation.
 The cream wash turns into a cushiony foam once water is introduced, and after you massage it into your skin for a few seconds, your makeup will melt right off, along with dirt, debris, and any environmental stressors from the day.

 This creamy cleanser is packed with vitamin C, a powerhouse ingredient with antioxidant properties proven to boost skin tone, among other things.
 Possibly more notable, though, is what this gentle formula doesn't have.
 It's made without parabens, sulfates, phthalates, mineral oil, sodium lauryl sulfate, synthetic fragrances, or dyes.

-This one creates an ever-opulent bathroom experience, moving from a creamy milk consistency to an oil, then foaming up to leave your skin feeling clean and comfortable.
-Ingredients like tazetta lily bulb and myrtle promise to help replenish your skin and reveal a dewy, glowing complexion once massaged away.
+This one creates an ever-opulent cleansing experience, moving from a creamy milk consistency to an oil, then foaming up to leave your skin feeling clean and comfortable.
+Ingredients like tazetta lily bulb and myrtle are meant to help replenish your skin and reveal a dewy, glowing complexion once massaged away.

 Created for "especially stressed" skin, according to the brand, Pacifica's creamy, coconut-infused cleanser is bubbly and delightful, scented like summer, and helps to gently lift dirt, oil, and makeup from your skin each morning and night.